-Unfortunately, there has been an ongoing decline of magnesium in soils and bioavailability of magnesium from foods [R].
+Unfortunately, there has been an ongoing decline in magnesium in soils and the bioavailability of magnesium from foods [R].
 While this is a difficult situation to quantify, it makes it all the more important that magnesium deficiency is addressed for people with IBS constipation.

 Grains, legumes, and nuts are good sources of magnesium, but much of it is bound up in phytate making it difficult to absorb.
 That’s why I recommend getting most of your magnesium from greens, seafood, and fruits.